lucas-six/handy.py/CONTRIBUTING.md

 run the code formatters.
 When you push a commit, a bot will run those for you right away and add a commit to your PR.
 Neat, no?

-That being said, if you *want* to run the checks locally when you commit, you can install the hooks: please refer to the [pre-commit](https://pre-commit.com/) documentation. -->
+That being said, -->
+If you *want* to run the checks locally when you commit, you can install the hooks: please refer to the [pre-commit](https://pre-commit.com/) documentation.

 ## Submitting changes